 Mail Handling Site A

-If you disagree with a decision you can appeal to the Social Security and Child Support Tribunal.
-Rule changes mean you must now ask for 'mandatory reconsideration' before you make the appeal.
-You can also complain to the Department for Work and Pensions if you are dissatisfied with the service they have given to you.
+Note: You can also complain to the Department for Work and Pensions if you are unhappy with the service they have given to you.
+This guide is also available in Welsh language (Cymraeg).